COGS108/Overview/COGS108-Syllabus.md

 ### What should you call me?

 Most students call me Professor or Professor Fleischer or Dr. Fleischer.
-This is how I typically sign emails to students.
-I'm also OK with you addressing me as Jason, but not all professors are OK with that.
+I'm also perfectly happy if you call me Jason, but not all professors are OK with that kind of informality.
 I would prefer you *not* address me as Mr. Fleischer; if you're going to use an honorific please use the one that people expect in the situation.

 ### What I should call you

-I should call you by your preferred name, with the correct pronunciation.
+I should call you by your preferred name, with the correct pronunciation and any honorific or ponouns you choose.
 Please correct me (either in the chat, out loud on zoom, or via email/Campuswire after the fact...however you're most comfortable) if I ever make a mistake.